-Higher Ed Experts conferences are a great place to take this first step on your presenter journey, because my job is to help you showcase your expertise.
+Higher Ed Experts conferences are a great place to take this first (or the big next!) step on your presenter journey, because my job is to help you showcase your expertise.

 As a small school for digital professionals working in universities and colleges, Higher Ed Experts strives to provide a platform for new voices or fresh ideas from more experienced voices to advance the careers of all our learners, you and your colleagues.

-If you read so far and work on social media, why not take that first step now — or if you are a seasoned presenter, why not take it again with us this year?
+If you read so far and do some work on higher ed content, why not take this step now — or if you are a seasoned presenter, why not take it again with us this year?

-Take that leap, submit a proposal for the 2019 Higher Ed Social Media Conference before September 18, 2019 and start your presenter story.
+Take that leap, submit a proposal for the 2020 Higher Ed Content Conference before January 22, 2020 and start your presenter story.
 I can’t wait to hear about it and meet you!

 Conference proposal: from brainstorming to submitting in 60 minutes